Reinvent digital

 Her current research focus is on digitalization in public spheres and digital inclusion as a challenge for European societies and governments, including the improvement of digital literacy for public servants and the influence of digital technologies on the quality of life of vulnerable and marginalized populations.

-Prof. Dr. ROBERT Geisler
+Prof. Robert Geisler

 19 September 2022 - 10 February 2023